Home Reports France Food and Beverage Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance scores of 0.50/100 reveal critically poor website technical performance, posing a significant risk to both user experience and organic rankings.
+Average Lighthouse performance scores of 0.50/100 point to critically poor website technical performance, likely suppressing both conversion rates and organic search rankings.

 Get a monthly email when this data is updated